-{The braneworld {scenario} with} { warped} infinite extra dimensions {requires} a natural physical mechanism to trap the matter fields on the branes in order to not conflict with the current experiments.
-Thus, it is significant to investigate the localization of the matter fields on various kinds of branes \cite{Chang:1999nh,Shiromizu:1999wj,Kehagias:2000au,Ringeval:2001cq,Maity:2003im,Chatterjee:2005cr,Melfo:2006hh,Liu:2007gk,Davies:2007xr,Liu:2009ve,Guerrero:2009ac,Fu:2012sa,Xie:2013rka,Liu:2013kxz,Zhao:2014gka,Guo:2014nja,Du:2015pjw}.
-In order to rebuild the SM on the branes, the zero modes of these matter fields (the four-dimensional massless particles) should be localized on the branes.
-At the same time, {the localization of massive KK modes are crucial to provide a method to explore extra dimensions.} For example, we may observe some physical effects of these KK particles interacting with the SM particles in the Large Hadron Collider (LHC) \cite{Hung:2003cj,Guo:2011qt,Sahin:2014dua,Bauer:2016lbe}.
-In some braneworld models, there are no bounded massive KK modes for some matter fields, { while} there may be some resonant KK modes {quasi-localized} on the branes.
-These massive resonant KK modes may stay on the branes for a { long} time and interact with other particles, which could provide us with opportunities to find the massive resonant KK modes and prove the existence of extra dimensions \cite{Liu:2009ve,Xie:2013rka,Guo:2014nja,Almeida:2009jc,Liu:2009mg,Landim:2011ki, Du:2013bx,Zhang:2016ksq}.
+{The braneworld {scenario} with} {warped} infinite extra dimensions {requires} a natural physical mechanism to trap the matter fields on the branes so as to not conflict with current experiments.
+Thus, investigating the localization of the matter fields on various types of branes is essential \cite{Chang:1999nh,Shiromizu:1999wj,Kehagias:2000au,Ringeval:2001cq,Maity:2003im,Chatterjee:2005cr,Melfo:2006hh,Liu:2007gk,Davies:2007xr,Liu:2009ve,Guerrero:2009ac,Fu:2012sa,Xie:2013rka,Liu:2013kxz,Zhao:2014gka,Guo:2014nja,Du:2015pjw}.
+To rebuild the SM on the branes, the zero modes of these matter fields (the four-dimensional massless particles) should be localized in the branes.
+Moreover, {the localization of massive KK modes is crucial to provide a method to explore extra dimensions.} For example, we may observe some physical effects when these KK particles interact with the SM particles in the Large Hadron Collider (LHC) \cite{Hung:2003cj,Guo:2011qt,Sahin:2014dua,Bauer:2016lbe}.
+In some braneworld models, there are no bounded massive KK modes for some matter fields, {whereas} there may be some resonant KK modes {quasilocalized} on the branes.
+These massive resonant KK modes may stay on the branes for a {long} time and interact with other particles, providing us with opportunities to find the massive resonant KK modes and prove the existence of extra dimensions \cite{Liu:2009ve,Xie:2013rka,Guo:2014nja,Almeida:2009jc,Liu:2009mg,Landim:2011ki, Du:2013bx,Zhang:2016ksq}.